ishakgunacar/ai-case-study/README.md

 It uses a few metrics to ensure its success, the growth in annual net production of a dental practice (i.e. dental office) (12% growth); growth in production of restorative (12% growth), periodontal (19% growth), treatment plan acceptance, and the increases the detection of dental disease, while decreasing false-positive detection [9].
 VideaHealth has shown through their studies that their AI product can reduce the missed instance of cavities by 43%, while reducing false diagnoses by 15%, leading to better patient care, better provider-patient trust, and a more confident feeling provider [10].

 As far as marketing goes, VideaHealth is the clear winner, as I found it hard to find information on its other competitors when doing research into each of them.
-More importantly, Henry Schein One (the world's largest dental practice management software company), after doing a long process of comparison between VideaHealth's competitors, chose to partner with VideaHealth based on all the data mentioned so far.
+More importantly, Henry Schein One, after doing a long process of comparison between VideaHealth's competitors, chose to partner with VideaHealth based on all the data mentioned so far.
 VideaHealth also has a more friendly user interface in comparison to its competitors [11].

 ## Recommendations